aerospike/aerospike-jdbc/docs/examples.md

 ## Concepts

-Let's assume the namespace does not have a table named _port_list_.
+Let's assume the namespace does not yet have a table (set) named _port_list_ in the namespace defined in the JDBC URL.
+There is no need to repeat the database (namespace) when it's provided in the connection string.

 ```sql
 SELECT * FROM port_list;